The History of the Little Black Dress Initiative

 The Little Black Dress Initiative (LBDI) is a social media-driven awareness and fundraising campaign started by the Junior League of London to raise awareness about poverty and its effects on women’s lives.

-Since its launch in London in 2014, over 80 Junior Leagues have participated in the LBDI, raising tens of thousands of dollars and awareness about their particular community work focus, i.e., domestic violence, human trafficking, literacy, food insecurity.
+Since its launch in London in 2014, more than 80 Junior Leagues have participated in LBDI, raising tens of thousands of dollars and awareness about their particular community work focus, i.e., domestic violence, human trafficking, literacy, food insecurity.

-LBDI advocates wear the same black dress (or outfit) for five consecutive days to illustrate the restrictions poverty places on choices, opportunities and access to resources.
-In 2021 each advocate will wear a LBDI mask that invites dialogue among colleagues, friends, and strangers about this initiative’s message.
+LBDI advocates wear the same black dress (or outfit) for five consecutive days to illustrate the restrictions poverty places on choices, opportunities, and access to resources.
+Each advocate normally wears a button that says “ask me about my dress”, inviting dialogue among colleagues, friends, and strangers about this initiative’s message.
 Advocates also engage on social media, sharing statistics, information, and their experiences throughout the period.
 Messaging includes a soft ask for donations to support the cause.

-It is time to combat this issue by donating to the Junior League of Washington’s (JLW) Little Black Dress Initiative (LBDI).
-The LBDI is about more than wearing a cute black dress.
-Instead, it is about raising awareness and resources for our neighbors and community members impacted by poverty.
-Your donation to LBDI goes towards the Community Assistance Fund to support nonprofit organizations in the greater Washington, DC, area experiencing urgent need as they provide community support as a result of the COVID-19 public health emergency and JLW’s mission.
+It is time to combat this issue by donating to the Junior League of Washington’s (JLW) Little Black Dress Initiative, October 18 – 22.
+The LBDI Initiative is about more than wearing your favorite black outfit; it is about raising awareness and resources for our neighbors and community members impacted by poverty.
+Your donation to LBDI goes towards the Community Assistance Fund (CAF) and JLW programming and initiatives designed to support the Washington, DC Community.